OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 ## Application Registration worksheet

 This lab requires the registration of multiple applications in Azure Active Directory (Azure AD), the Bot Framework and the Azure Portal.
-The **LabFiles** folder of this module contains a file named **AppWorksheet.txt** which can be used to record the various ids and secrets generated in the lab.
+The **[LabFiles](./LabFiles)** folder of this module contains a file **[AppWorksheet.txt](./LabFiles/AppWorksheet.txt)** which can be used to record the various ids and secrets generated in the lab.

 ## Prerequisites